anthonycaccese/minui-menu-es-de/README.md

          - If you want to use ES-DE's default font then you can set this value to `default`
          - If you want to use the MinUI font then you can set this value to `./_inc/fonts/BPreplayBold.otf`
          - If you want to use your own font then add your font file into the `theme-customizations` folder and set the value for this property to the path to your font.
 For example; if your font was named `font.ttf` then the value you would set for this would be `./theme-customizations/font.ttf`.
+      - `gameArtColor` - Applies a color shift to the game art.
+For example, an all-white image with FF0000 applied would become completely red.
+You can also control the transparency of the image by setting the value to for example FFFFFFAA.
+This keeps all pixels at their normal color and only affects the alpha channel.
+This property is applied after saturation so by setting that property to 0 it's possible to colorize rather than color shift.
+      - `gameArtSaturation` - Controls the level of color saturation for the game art.
+Minimum value is `0` (grayscale) and maximum value is `1` (original file saturation).
+      - `gameArtBrightness` - Controls the relative level of brightness for the game art.
+This is intended primarily for fine adjustments, for example if a color shift has been applied which may have lowered the overall brightness of the image.
+      - `gameArtCornerRadius` - Sets how round the corners of the game art should be. `0` will remove the rounded edges.
       - `helpsystemLetterCase` - Sets the lettercase that is used for text in the included help system.
 Allowed values are `lowercase`, `uppercase` or `capitalize`
       - `helpsystemIconColor` - Sets the icon color for items in the included help system
       - `helpsystemTextColor` - Sets the text color for items in the included help system